Startrekker007/PlanetaryGearbox/FinalAssembly/Fabrication Outputs/3D Printing STLs/readme.md

 Link: https://www.amazon.com/Dremel-Nylon-Printer-Filament-Diameter/dp/B076MBTJBR/

 The sliced renders and filament estimations were done using Ultimaker Cura (With the Tevo Tarantula (Reprap) as the printer).

+Some of the models above are shown with a "sectional" view to show the interior infill.